 To find out whether that itchy red spot you’ve found on your skin is just a spot, a bug bite or something more sinister, here are some ways flea bites appear:

-- A small scab on your skin which has a light red ‘halo’
+- You’ve found a small scab on your skin which has a light red ‘halo’

 - Very small red marks around a central red spot